 The costs incurred by a contractor to prepare and settle its price adjustment proposal can be significant, especially with constructive changes where all three elements of a quantum claim must be proven.
 The issues are often so technical that significant expertise across the entire solution spectrum is required.
 The legal liability issues frequently involve concepts that are beyond an obvious performance issue.
 Furthermore, they can be complicated with common law interpretations to the contract terms that are not obvious but well established nonetheless.
 In addition, the quantification issues can be arcane and require sophisticated mathematical proofs.
 Even understanding the changed work and how it is different from the unchanged work can require world class, state of the art engineering expertise.

-While the costs of the technical expertise to resolve a price adjustment proposal can be considerable, that is not all, however.
-The complexity of the procurement rules and regulations also means that the parties must go great distances before they can meet in the middle.
-This usually means that the contractor must shoulder a greater burden if the matter is to be resolved without wasteful litigation.
+The technical expertise to resolve a price adjustment proposal is not the only complicating factor.
+Indeed, the complexity of the procurement rules and regulations also means that the parties must go great distances before they can meet in the middle.
+Also, success often means that the contractor must shoulder a greater burden if the matter is to be resolved without wasteful litigation.
 Typically the issue can be resolved if the government is educated and shown that the contractor’s price adjustment is actually meritorious.
 Unfortunately, these costs are often higher than they needed to be because the government customer is often doing their best to not just challenge the veracity of the claim but avoid all responsibility through whatever means necessary or how absurd the challenge.
-In fact, a common tactic is to delay settlement until the changed work is completely performed and the contractor is cash starved in order to force a deal that is pennies on the dollar.
-Of course, that is if they even recognize that both parties to the contract have duties and obligations.
-All too often, the government perspective is that only contractors have duties and obligations or that this was part of the risk the contractor assumed when it signed the contract.
-Clearly, the effort that a contractor might have to expend educating government personnel about government contracts can be quite significant.
+Clearly, the effort that a contractor might have to expend educating government personnel about government contracts in general and its own contract change in particular can be quite significant.
+As a result, it is fortunate that a contractor's costs for preparing its REA and settling its contract change are allowable costs of the change and are recoverable.

 Such an argument is not only erroneous it is also illustrative of the tactics often used by the government when settling contract price adjustments.
 Specifically, the government ignores its contract management obligations when it then forces contractors to compel the government to honor it obligations and perform its duties.
 Then the government raises all kinds of absurd objections to excuse its poor performance and deny responsibility.
 Finally, when its resistance efforts completely fail, the government claims the increased costs that it forced the contractor to incur are unallowable.
 With respect to contractor costs in general and settlement costs in particular, such a claim is utter nonsense.

 For example, a contractor’s invoice is a claim.
 Taking the government’s typical but erroneous logic, that preparing a claim is unallowable, to its natural conclusion would mean that a contractor’s administrative costs of preparing an invoice would be unallowable, too, but that is not what the cost principle covers just as it does not apply to a contractor’s effort in preparing and supporting its REA.
-Rather, the cost principle applies to the “prosecution” of a claim or appeal against the government, which is an entirely different kind effort.
+Rather, the cost principle applies to the “prosecution” of a claim or appeal against the government, which is an entirely different kind effort than just preparing a claim.

 There is considerable history involving the issue of claims and whether a contractor’s REA, for example, is a "claim".
 Clearly, prior to a contractor's REA submission achieving "claim" status the contractor's costs of preparing, submitting and negotiating its price adjustment are not covered by the cost principle at FAR 31.205-47.
 Thus, the contractor's settlement costs would be allowable.